 Lake Wenatchee/Telma - Access to the Clark Group

 Another access point from Lake Wenatchee is to continue on Highway 207 until it ends and continue onto Road 22.
 This quickly turns into Road 167 and ends at White River Falls.
 The White River and Indian Creek trails head in a northwest direction from here.
 Continuing on the Boulder Pass Trail will take you towards Clark Peak.

 This trailhead is the southern end of the Ptarmigan Traverse.
 Usually people end their trek here while starting at the Cascade Pass trailhead.
 Unfortunately this road is still closed at mile 12.5 leaving a 10 mile walk or bike from the closure gate to the Downey Creek Trail.
 This used to be the standard approach to Glacier Peak but once this road closed, Road 49 became the new standard.
 What really stinks is that this road is still driveable nearly the entire way to Downey Creek.
 A washout damaged the Downey Creek bridge and the Forest Service just decided to close over half the road.
+EDIT: The road was repaired and re-opened in spring 2015!!
 From Darrington, continue north on Highway 530 for 8 miles and turn right on the Suiattle River Road.
 You will quickly cross the North Fork Sauk River then follow the paved road for 10 miles at which point it turns to gravel.
 After another 2.5 miles you reach the gate where there is ample parking along the side of the road.
 The Downey Creek Trail starts 10 more miles up the flat gravel road.
-Use this trail for approaching Dome and SInister Peaks and/or the Ptarmigan Traverse.
+Use this trail for approaching Dome and Sinister Peaks and/or the Ptarmigan Traverse.

 For an excellent map of the entire wilderness get the new National Geographic Trails Illustrated map of the Glacier Peak Wilderness.
 This is a new map and is replacing the Green Trails maps used in the past.